 Want to get rid of bad customer reviews?
 Each website has a different removal policy, so we wrote a series of posts to help you take action and clean up your search landscape:

-How to get a news article removed from the internet
+How to get a news article removed from Google

 Here’s where things get tricky.
-You really only have four options if you want to get a news article removed from Google:
+You really only have four options if you want to get a news article removed from the internet:

 - Ask the website owner to remove it